Cindy Tang, AMFT (she, her)

 Cindy is a second-generation Taiwanese American psychotherapist who was raised in Southern California, occasionally spends time in Taiwan, and now resides in Northern California.
 She received her Master of Science in Marriage and Family Therapy Counseling from California State University, East Bay, and has two years of clinical experience working with children, parents, couples, and families across various settings, including the school system, community mental health agencies, and permanent supportive housing.

 Cindy believes in honoring all parts of ourselves—whether shaped by trauma, grief, or loss—to be more fully present.
 Cindy supports clients in moving beyond simply identifying and understanding emotions; she helps them create meaningful narratives that align with their values and reflect their inner truth.
-Her work is deeply client-centered and draws on an integrative therapeutic approach to meet the unique needs of each individual.
-Treatment may include Acceptance and Commitment Therapy, Psychodynamic Therapy, CBT, Narrative Therapy, and Trauma-Focused therapies.
+Her work is deeply client-centered and relational.
+She believes healing occurs not in isolation, but in relation to others.
+Cindy uses an integrative therapeutic approach to meet the unique needs of each individual.
+Treatment may include:

 In sessions, Cindy offers a warm, calm, and non-judgmental space where clients are empowered to set the pace of their healing journey.
 With gentle support, she facilitates deeper emotional processing and inner work, meeting each person exactly where they are.